arialhamed/arialhamed.github.io/_pages/guides/webdev-tips.md

 <hr>

 ### Place PDFs in website (with and without Bootstrap)
-As of <span class="timestamp">21 May 2022</span>, I was able to hold close to this method of uploading a .pdf file for display in a static website.
+As of <timestamp>21 May 2022</timestamp>, I was able to hold close to this method of uploading a .pdf file for display in a static website.

 #### Use Google Docs Viewer